 If you already have an Ecwid store:

 Next-Genstorefront in your Control Panel → Settings → What’s New.
 If you don’t see an option to switch to the Next-GenStorefront, or if you’ve already enabled this feature, you can skip to the next step.

 - If your store is registered before April 2019, enable the Multilingual Store feature in Control Panel → Settings → What’s New.
 Otherwise, no action required, the feature is enabled.

 - Upgrade to Business or Unlimited plans to use the feature.

 How to Translate Your Storefront into Multiple Languages

 When you create an online store, Ecwid detects your language automatically and uses it for your store labels and email notifications.
 You can find this in Ecwid control panel → Settings → General → Regional Settings.

-On the same page, you can also choose to add other languages to your store:
+Click the Language Settings button to add other languages to your store:

 Activate your full multilingual storefront:

 - Add translations for product titles and descriptions in Control Panel → Catalog → Products: